 1. Keep An Emergency Fund

 This will always be my first rule of money.
-It’s arguably the most important thing everyone should be working towards (if you ask me at least!)
+It’s arguably the most important thing everyone should be working towards (if you ask me at least!).
+There are many reasons why saving money is important but having an emergency fund is truly essential.

 Emergency funds are a type of savings which typically consist of at least three months of bills.
 Their purpose is to sustain you if you are ever out of work for some reason.